HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 discuss: 2046
 results: https://docs.google.com/spreadsheets/d/16bE70rv4qbmKIqbZS1zUiTRpk5eOlgxBXEabL1qiduI/
 queries: 10_Privacy
 featured_quote: This topic has been increasing in popularity recently and has raised awareness on the users’ side.
-The need for guidelines has been met with various regulations (such as GDPR in Europe, LGPD in Brazil, CCPA in California…), that aim to increase the accountability of data processors and their transparency towards users.
+The need for guidelines has been met with various regulations (such as GDPR in Europe, LGPD in Brazil, CCPA in California…).
+These aim to increase the accountability of data processors and their transparency towards users.
 In this chapter, we discuss the prevalence of online tracking with different techniques and the adoption rate of cookie consent banners and privacy policies by websites.
 featured_stat_1: 93%
 featured_stat_label_1: Websites load at least one tracker
 featured_stat_2: Nine out of ten